 You don’t have to have experience working with wood, but you do need a few basic tools and some patience.
 Putting together your own longboard can be a lot of fun and extremely rewarding if you enjoy doing woodwork projects.

 Nearly all new longboards come with a variety of parts and hardware that need to be assembled prior to riding.
 I have compiled this assembly guide to help you get on the road.

 Table of Contents

 In order to finish the project, you will be required to procure a sheet of grip tape, which is generally already cut for installation.
 If not, the grip tape can be cut using a cutter or the edge of a blade.

 You will also need a metal bar to sand down the edges of the grip tape.
 You can get a screwdriver for this.

 To begin, stand at one end of the deck — the nose or tail.
-Place the grip tape over the deck.
-When level with the deck, the sheet of grip tape should extend over the opposite end of the deck by at least one inch.
+Place the grip tape over the deck when leveling with the deck; the sheet of grip tape should extend over the opposite end of the deck by at least one inch.
 At this point, you can start putting the grip tape on the board.

 Work throughout the board.
 As you go down the deck, the grip tape should be straight and extend a bit over the edges.
 Make use of the screwdriver’s rounded end to smooth down the grip tape, creating a visible white line on the surface.